Regathering: What to Expect

 Disinfectant wipes will be supplied for the offering terminals to allow users to disinfect the terminal and surface before and after use.

-17. During this time, we ask that you practice safe physical distancing by going directly to your seat and, following the service, directly to your vehicle.
+17. During this time, we ask that you practice safe physical distancing by going directly to your seat and, following the service, directly to the parking lot.
+There is an opportunity to interact and socialize in the parking lot.
 Please remain 2 metres apart and refrain from hugging, handshaking, and any other physical contact.

-18. Everyone is asked to use hand sanitizer when they enter and leave the facility, after they use the washroom and when children’s ministries resumes, after they drop off their children.
+18. Everyone is asked to use hand sanitizer when they enter and leave the facility, after they use the washroom and if they have children in Children’s Ministries, after they drop off their children.
 Hand sanitizer stations are available at all entrances and exits and throughout the building.

 19. We want to support the recommendation by the Alberta Government - it is recommended masks be worn in all public places, and while attending worship services.
 The exception is our platform presenters, who will not be masked when they are on the platform.
 Wearing a mask protects others and makes it a safer environment for everyone.
 We encourage you to bring your own mask, but If you are unable to provide your own mask, please ask at registration, and we will supply one for you or your family.

-20. Everyone who wants to attend a service needs to pre-register online.
-The capacity of each service will be limited to ensure physical distancing can be maintained, and ushers will seat people to maintain space between household cohorts.
+20. Everyone who wants to attend a service is encouraged to pre-register online.
+The capacity of each service in the Sanctuary will be limited to ensure physical distancing can be maintained, and ushers will seat people to maintain space between household cohorts.
+When we meet the Sanctuary capacity we will look to accommodate the growing crowd.
 There are some situations where physical distancing may not be able to be fully maintained (such as registering, picking up children or using the washroom), which wearing a mask when in the building will be beneficial.